mindspore-ai/docs/docs/lite/docs/source_en/quick_start/quick_start_server_inference_java.md

 The MindSpore Lite inference steps are as follows:

-1. Load the model(optional): Read the `.ms` model converted by the [model conversion tool](https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html) from the file system.
+1. Load the model: Read the `.ms` model converted by the [model conversion tool](https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html) from the file system.
 2. Create and configure context: Create a configuration [RunnerConfig](https://www.mindspore.cn/lite/api/en/master/api_java/runner_config.html#runnerconfig) to save some basic configuration parameters required by a ModelParallelRunner to guide model pool init. including `MSContext`, `threadNum` (number of threads), `WorkersNum`.
 3. Init: Before building a graph, the [ModelParallelRunner](https://www.mindspore.cn/lite/api/en/master/api_java/model_parallel_runner.html#modelparallelrunner) interface of [init](https://www.mindspore.cn/lite/api/en/master/api_java/model_parallel_runner.html#init) needs to be called to init the model parallel runner, including init model pool and subgraph partition and operator selection and scheduling.
 This takes a long time.
 Therefore, it is recommended that with one [Init](https://www.mindspore.cn/lite/api/en/master/api_java/model_parallel_runner.html#init) created, one graph be built.
 In this case, the inference will be performed for multiple times.
 4. Input data: Before the graph is executed, data needs to be filled in the `Input Tensor`.